cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 - `mqtt_vhost`                    - (Optional/Computed) Virtual host for MQTT connections.
 Default set to newly created vhost, same as `cloudamqp_instance.instance.vhost`.
 - `mqtt_exchange`                 - (Optional/Computed) The exchange option determines which exchange messages from MQTT clients are published to.
 - `mqtt_ssl_cert_login`           - (Optional/Computed) Enable SSL certificate-based authentication for MQTT connections.
+- `mqtt_max_session_expiry_interval_seconds` - (Optional/Computed) The maximum Session Expiry Interval in seconds allowed by the server.
+Set to 0 to force sessions to expire on disconnect, or -1 for no limit.
 - `ssl_cert_login_from`           - (Optional/Computed) Determines which certificate field to use as the username for TLS-based authentication.
 - `ssl_options_fail_if_no_peer_cert` - (Optional/Computed) When set to true, TLS connections will fail if the client does not provide a certificate.
 - `ssl_options_verify`            - (Optional/Computed) Controls peer certificate verification for TLS connections.